 - The club may award a lifetime honorary membership without dues to any person who makes an outstanding contribution to the purpose of the club.

 The Board of Directors may expel from the chapter any member for cause such as rule violation, violation of breeding requirements, suspension or expulsion from NAVHDA, unsportsmanlike conduct or other actions that might bring discredit to the club.
 Prior to final action by the Board, the person in question shall be given the opportunity to present his/her cause to the Board.
 A decision to expel will require the expulsion vote of all four elected board members.
 If the decision is to expel, no refund of dues will be made.

 ARTICLE II.
 DIRECTORS, OFFICERS AND COMMITTEES

 Section 1.
-The Board of Directors shall consist of members who shall manage the affairs of the corporation.
-Four shall be elected from the general adult membership for two year terms and two shall be appointed by the elected members of the Board for one-year terms.
+The Board of Directors shall consist of seven members who shall manage the affairs of the corporation.
+Four shall be elected from the general adult membership for two year terms and three shall be appointed by the elected members of the Board for one-year terms.
 All shall serve without pay.

 Section 2.
 Elected members of the Board of Directors shall also fill the following officer positions of the corporation:

 - President who presides over the annual meeting and board meetings, and directs the business of the club.